labarlab-emorep/func_model/README.md

         1. H power = 0
         1. P threshold = 0.01, 0.005, 0.002, 0.001
     1. Execute `3dttest++`
-1. Upload output to Keoki and clean up DCC
+1. Upload output to the lab data server and clean up DCC

 T-test output can be found in the model_afni_group directory of experiments2/EmoRep/Exp2_Compute_Emotion/analyses that corresponds to the type of statistic, task, model, and emotion: